Skip to content

 • Type: Boolean

-• Description: Whether to capture stderr from the script
+• Description: Whether to capture stderr from this setup script.

 • Default: false